 Ian McKellen may have traversed the globe during his long career, but Singapore definitely sticks out in his mind.

-"Oh, Singapore!" he exclaimed, when he heard where this reporter is from.
+"Oh, Singapore!" he exclaims, when he hears where this reporter is from.

 "I didn't know that I was popular in Singapore..."

-The English actor last came to town in 2007, during which he played the titular role in the staging of Shakespeare's King Lear and shocked TV viewers by asking talk show hosts where he might find a local gay bar.
+The English actor last came to town in 2007, during which he played the titular role in the staging of Shakespeare's King Lear - as well as shocked TV viewers by asking talk show hosts where he might find a local gay bar.

-The openly homosexual actor maintained he never intended to cause a stir.
+The openly homosexual actor maintains he never intended to cause a stir.